 News Treehugger Voices Stop It With the '100 Companies Responsible for 71% of Carbon Emissions' Already It was never true, and now it is being used as an excuse for just about anything.
 By Lloyd Alter Lloyd Alter Facebook Twitter Design Editor University of Toronto Lloyd Alter is Design Editor for Treehugger and teaches Sustainable Design at Ryerson University in Toronto.
-Learn about our editorial process Fact checked by Haley Mast Fact checked by Haley Mast on August 09, 2021 LinkedIn Harvard University Extension School Haley Mast is a writer, fact checker, and conservationist with a certification in sustainability.
-Learn about our fact checking process on August 9, 2021 03:56PM EDT Don't blame me for climate change, it's 100 companies' fault!.
-Istock/Getty Images Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices The 2017 headline in The Guardian may well be the most quoted and repeated one they ever printed—four years later it is still making the rounds.
+Learn about our editorial process Updated August 9, 2021 03:56PM EDT Fact checked by Haley Mast Fact checked by Haley Mast LinkedIn Harvard University Extension School Haley Mast is a freelance writer, fact-checker, and small organic farmer in the Columbia River Gorge.
+She enjoys gardening, reporting on environmental topics, and spending her time outside snowboarding or foraging.
+Topics of expertise and interest include agriculture, conservation, ecology, and climate science.
+Learn about our fact checking process Share Twitter Pinterest Email Don't blame me for climate change, it's 100 companies' fault!.
+Istock/Getty Images News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive The 2017 headline in The Guardian may well be the most quoted and repeated one they ever printed—four years later it is still making the rounds.
 I previously noted that the "100 companies" description fail to distinguish between companies like ExxonMobil and national entities like China, the label applied to the biggest emitter in the Carbon Majors Report behind the article, or that 90% of those emissions are "Scope 3," downstream emissions that happen when we heat our homes or drive our cars.
 Headline in the Guardian, 10 July 2017 The headline has been quoted by reasonable people to make the case that personal responsibility and carbon footprinting don't matter, that 71% of the problem rests with those carbon majors, who coincidentally foisted the whole idea of carbon footprinting on us as a diversion.
 Treehugger's Sami Grover has written that "fossil fuel interests are all too happy to talk about climate change—as long as the focus remains on individual responsibility, not collective action."
 Screen capture, Twitter But the headline is also being used, often hilariously, by unreasonable people to justify just about anything under the sun.
 The first tweet I noticed used the 100 companies to justify bitcoin, which consumed gigawatts of electricity generated by burning coal in China, the biggest single entity in the 100 companies.
 Screen capture, Twitter Then there is air conditioning, which runs on electricity that's generated with fossil fuels, warming the planet to keep us cool.
 Screen capture, Twitter Have a hamburger and don't have a cow, it's not your fault, you are not personally responsible.
 Screen capture, Twitter, edited for profanity We have shown studies indicating "the majority of people believe the most important thing they can do to reduce greenhouse emissions and fight climate change is recycling as much as possible" but this tweeter says we don't even have to bother with that, what's the point?
 Screen Capture, Twitter You begin to wonder if they understand that there is a connection between filling cars with gasoline and planes with jet fuel and the companies making the stuff.
 There seems to be no comprehension that if these companies were changed and put out of business, then the plane wouldn't get off the ground.
 Screen Capture, Twitter At some point, you have to wonder whether this isn't parody when it is used to justify private jets.
 Given who is copied on this one, I suspect it is a joke, but it is hard to tell.
 Screen Capture, Twitter I have come to agree with this tweet, suggesting that "people who blame corporations entirely for climate change are as just as bad as climate deniers"—it has become the go-to excuse for not only doing nothing but for actively and consciously making things worse.
 As I noted previously, 100 companies are not responsible for 71% of global emissions.
 They are not companies, they are mostly national entities following government policy.
 Meanwhile: "Over 90% is actually emitted by us.
 It's going into heating our houses and moving our cars and making the steel and aluminum for our buildings and cars and F35 fighters and concrete for our roads and bridges and parking garages."
 With the release of the latest IPCC report, it is clear that we have run out of time to blame 100 companies.
 We still need to take to the streets, we still need to change our politicians.
 But we also have to look in the mirror, take personal responsibility, and do everything in our power to stop buying what they are selling.
 View Article Sources Griffin, Paul.
 "The Carbon Majors Database."
 CDP, 2017 "Climate change widespread, rapid, and intensifying – IPCC."
 IPCC, 2021.